We offer eight sessions of overnight camp. View our Parent Handbook for packing lists, check-in and checkout procedures and required information.

-Register your child for camp before Nov 5, 2019 and take advantage of our Early Bird Registration Rates.
 A minimum $50 deposit is due at time of registration.
 The full balance is due by June 1, 2020.
-Camp fees can also be paid in full at time of registration or paid through monthly installments.
+Camp fees can also be paid through monthly installments or paid in full at time of registration.

 Rate 1 reflects the actual operating cost of camp while Rate 2 and 3 are subsidized.
 You may voluntarily choose the rate most suited for your family and it in no way influences the experience children receive.
 There are no questions asked and no documentation needed.
 Additional financial assistance is available.

 - Pioneer "Pio" Unit | Entering Grades 2–4

 A great introduction to the overnight camp experience.
 Living in single gender cabins in a mixed gender village, “Pio” campers get a taste of what camp has to offer including an overnight camp-out under the stars, horse corral rides, and much more.